 - Small fish

-If you’re curious how crappie compared to bass, check out my article Crappie vs Bass – What’s The Difference?
+If you’re curious how crappie compared to bass, check out my article Bass – What’s The Difference?
 Let’s Compare.

 Black Crappie and White Crappie: Tastes and Textures

-One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, what tastes better white crappie or black crappie?
+One of the most important things people takes into consideration when choosing a fish or fishing is its taste.
+When comparing the two panfish, black crappie vs white crappie, which one tastes better?

 White crappie and black crappie have a similar taste and one isn’t better than the other.
 They have a mild taste which is not sweet or fishy.
-White and black crappie’s texture is soft, smooth and flakey.
+Both of their textures are soft, smooth and flakey.
 The black crappie fillet may be more meatier due to its slightly larger size.

-When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
-If you have some black crappie, you may ask, can I substitute black crappie for white crappie?
+When preparing recipes for dinner it’s not always possible to locate the type of fish in a store or catch while fishing.
+If you have only one type, you may ask, can I substitute one for the other?

 Black and white crappie can substitute for each other due to their similar tastes and textures.
 Both fish have a mild flavor and soft texture allowing each one to substitute for each other in any crappie recipe.
 They both can be cooked using similar methods like baking, broiling, pan frying and deep frying.

-What is a good substitute for white crappie?
-The best white crappie fish substitutes include the following:
+The best white crappie fish substitutes, some are other panfish, include the following:

 - Lake herring